 The short story is that markets and customers change with time, and so should your messaging.

-Anything that saves your time is not a luxury
+Anything that saves your time is worth it

 Unless you have found a way to stop the clock, then your time is limited, as is mine, which is exactly why anything that saves your time from doing repetitive tasks should be taken advantage of.